minglecm/dentafrice.github.com/_posts/2013-04-01-instacart-express.md

 ![](/assets/instacart.png)

 I try to resist complaining, but one of my favorite startups have let me down in a big way.

-Last year when Instacart first offered what they called "Instacart Express", I jumped on the wagon and paid the $99.00 for unlimited free deliveries.
+Last year when the same-day grocery delivery company, Instacart launched and introduced what they called “Instacart Express”, a premium-subscription service that replaces the individual Instacart delivery fee ($7.99) with a yearly fee of $99 instead, I immediately signed up and joined the Express club.

-Around mid-march I started noticing some odd charges for deliveries.
-I was getting charged a **$7.99** delivery fee on orders that are under $35.
+Things have been great until sometime during mid-March 2013, I started noticing some odd charges on my credit card for Instacart-delivered groceries.
+It turned out, I’ve been getting charged a $7.99 delivery fee on orders totaling under $35.

-I'm explicitly paying this money up front per/year to avoid delivery charges per/order.
-This is the reason I use Instacart vs. my other favorite, Postmates (who have a $7.99 per order fee).
+This confused me as I’m already explicitly paying the $99 per year to avoid paying a delivery charge for each individual order.
+This is the reason I use Instacart vs. my other favorite, Postmates (who charge a minimum of $7.99 per order).

-I immediately went and checked the terms [located here](https://www.instacart.com/terms) and it seems that there is no mention of either Instacart Express or delivery fees.
-I can't find any other delivery terms or policies on the site regarding this.
+I immediately went and checked the terms located at [https://www.instacart.com/terms](https://www.instacart.com/terms) and it seems that there is no mention of either Instacart Express or  their delivery fees so I was unable to check why I was being charged.
+(I’ve since searched the entire site and can’t find any information regarding their delivery policy, let alone anything about Instacart Express).

-So I emailed Instacart…
+So I emailed Instacart to find out what was up..

 > Hi Instacart,
 >